paultrisha1999/Nasscom_vsd_soc_design/README.md

 Percentage of DFFs = FlipFlop Ratio * 100
 Percentage of DFFs = (1613 / 14876) * 100 = 10.84%
 <img src="images/Screenshot 2025-04-09 020049.png" alt="D FF Ratio" width="800"/>
+- New files i.e. merged,synthesis are now created in the picorv32a folder